RENCI/ADRAS/README.md

-# APSVIZ
+# ADRAS

-Preliminary code to assist in converting ADCIRC trangulation grids into geotiffs suitable for use by the APSVIZ system
+Rasterizer for ADCIRC.
+Primarily for computing inundation from maxele and the grid's topo/bathy